datopian/playbook/onboarding/first-steps/README.md

 You can also read this tutorial in your own time: https://docs.gitlab.com/ee/gitlab-basics/

+## Github

+We also use Github, though less actively, and primarily for our open-source, public codebases.

+The only thing to do here is to publicly display your Datopian membership, see: https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/publicizing-or-hiding-organization-membership

 ## Onboarding Issue

 You are going to track your onboarding progress using a Gitlab issue in the onboarding project.